- Home

 - Will you have the time to train, socialize and offer companionship to a new animal?

 - Consult the whole family.
-Everyone who has to live with the animal should be in agreement before adopting the animal.
+Everyone who has to live with the animal should agree to adopt the animal.
 Everyone should consider his or her involvement in the care of the animal.
 If you have small children, consider who will care for the animal once the kids lose interest.

 - Don't make a spur-of-the-moment decision to adopt.
 Seeing a cute, furry animal "in the store window," or your children hounding you, are not good reasons to adopt.

 - Evaluate your living accommodations.
 Do you rent or lease?
-If so, there may be a pet deposit or pets may not be allowed at all.
+If so, there may be a pet deposit or pets may not be allowed.
 Consult your leasing company or landlord before adopting.

-If you wish to adopt a pet, email the Animal Services Division or call 281-403-8707.
-The animal control officer will offer availability information to you and make an appointment for you to come to the shelter for viewing.
-Here is a copy of our Adoption Form (PDF), should you decide to bring home a new friend.
+If you wish to adopt a pet, call Houston Humane Society's Adoptions Department at 713-341-3301.
+Here is a copy of the Houston Humane Society's Adoption Form (PDF), should you decide to bring home a new friend.

 -